AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

    or \b QString.

 As a result, to customize boxing for a custom string type, it is recommended to specialize
-\alib{characters;T_CharArray} instead of \b T_Boxer.
+\alib{characters;ArrayTraits} instead of \b BoxTraits.

-While it is still possible to use \b T_Boxer for customization, the advantage of the recommended approach is obvious: generally announcing the custom type to be of character array type enables it's use with module \alib_strings_nl as well as with boxing.
+While it is still possible to use \b BoxTraits for customization, the advantage of the recommended approach is obvious: generally announcing the custom type to be of character array type enables it's use with module \alib_strings_nl as well as with boxing.
 Also other modules and software built on \alib might directly benefit from such type-traits.

-In the unlikely case that \b T_CharArray is specialized and still \b T_Boxer should be specialized (with the aim to provide a certain customization that is different from the one that this module automatically provides if \b T_CharArray is given), then, to avoid ambiguities, helper-type-traits struct
+In the unlikely case that \b ArrayTraits is specialized and still \b BoxTraits should be specialized (with the aim to provide a certain customization that is different from the one that this module automatically provides if \b ArrayTraits is given), then, to avoid ambiguities, the helper-type trait
-\alib{boxing;T_SuppressCharArrayBoxing} may be specialized to inherit \c std::true_type.
+\alib{boxing;SuppressCharArrayBoxingTraits} may be specialized to inherit \c std::true_type.
-As its name says, a specialization of this type disables the automatic custom boxing and hence allows a specialization of \b T_CharArray and a parallel specialization of \b T_Boxer.
+As its name says, a specialization of this type disables the automatic custom boxing and hence allows a specialization of \b ArrayTraits and a parallel specialization of \b BoxTraits.

 \attention
   <b>Header Inclusion Order:</b><br>
-  The use of "underlying" module \alib_characters_nl and its type-traits struct
+  The use of "underlying" module \alib_characters_nl and its type trait
-  \b T_CharArray to specialize \b T_Boxer for a whole set of types at once, imposes the requirement of keeping the right <b>header inclusion order</b>: Any specialization of \b T_CharArray that is to be announced to a compilation unit, has to be made \b before the conditional customization of struct \b T_Boxer is given.<br>
+  \alib{characters;ArrayTraits} to specialize \alib{boxing;BoxTraits} for a whole set of types at once, imposes the requirement of keeping the right <b>header inclusion order</b> (respectively C++20 Module import) order: Any specialization of \b ArrayTraits of module \alib_characters (which included with \implude{Lang}) that is to be announced to a higher level compilation unit like \alib_boxing_nl, has to be made \b before the conditional customization of struct \b BoxTraits is given.<br>
-  Because the latter is defined with the inclusion of header \alibheader{boxing/boxing.hpp}, this means that any headers that specialize \b T_CharArray have to be included before this!<br>
+  In practice, this means that any specializations of \b ArrayTraits have to be made right after the inclusion of \implude{Lang}, and before the inclusion of \implude{Boxing}!

-\attention
-  See also chapter \ref alib_boxing_more_bootstrap_headers.

 \I{################################################################################################}
 ## 10.3 Box-Function FAppend ##{#alib_boxing_strings_fappend}

-With the inclusion of module \alib_strings in the \alibdist, built-in box-function
+With the inclusion of module \alib_strings in the \alibbuild, built-in box-function
 \alib{boxing;FAppend} becomes available.

-Class \alib{strings;TAString;AString} supports a TMP-based mechanism to append objects of arbitrary type, documented wiht chapter \ref alib_strings_assembly_ttostring of the Programmer's Manual of module
+Class \alib{strings;TAString;AString} supports a concept-based mechanism to append objects of arbitrary type.
+This is documented with chapter \ref alib_strings_assembly_ttostring of the Programmer's Manual of module \alib_strings.
-\alib_strings.

-Of course, if an object of type \b Box is "appended", then TMP does not work, as the compile-time information about the boxed type is lost.
+Of course, if an object of type \b Box is "appended", then compile-time information about the boxed data is lost.
+(It was lost when the box was created.)
-Consequently, box-function \b FAppend is needed that performs the job.
+Consequently, the box-function \b FAppend is needed that performs the job in a virtual fashion.
 If a box is appended to an \b AString, simply this function is called.

-For all types which already specialize functor \alib{strings;T_Append}, a templated implementation of this function can be used: This unboxes the template type and appends it.
+For all types which already specialize functor \alib{strings;AppendableTraits}, a templated implementation of this function can be used: This unboxes the template type and appends it.
 This template function is provided with static member \alib{boxing;FAppend::Appendable}.